WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 Uh oh.
 There's an error.

-**Teaching Tip**
+**Teaching Tip**:

-Use this as an opportunity to ask the class what is going on, if they have seen that error before and how to resolve it.
+Use this as an opportunity to ask the class what is going on, if they have seen that error before, and how to resolve it.
 Point out that the same error would appear in normal JS if you tried calling a function or variable that wasn't defined.

 One does not simply refer to components in React.
-In our `src/App.js`, we're saying "Display what's returned from the `Movie` component."
-However - we haven't told `src/Apps.js` where to find the `Movie` component!
+In our `src/App.js`, we're saying: "Display what's returned from the `Movie` component."
+However, we haven't told `src/Apps.js` where to find the `Movie` component!
 We must import a component before using it.

-Add this import statement with the other imports at the top of the `src/App.js` file.
+Add this import statement to the other imports at the top of the `src/App.js` file:

 ```
 import Movie from './Movie.js';